Sendai Shirō: Portrait

 Shirō had his picture taken by photographer Chiba Hajime in Fukushima around 1885, when he was about 30 years old.
 At the start of the Taishō era (1912–1926), Chiba Hajime moved from Fukushima to Sendai and opened a photography studio in the city.
 Chiba Hajime printed the photo of Shirō on postcards and other items and sold them under the name "Meiji God of Fortune (Sendai Shirō-kun)".
 From this time on, he came to be known as Sendai Shirō.

 That photograph is the one pictured above.
 In this photo, Shirō is wearing a striped kimono, smiling with his hands in his sleeves, with his knees exposed.

 There are four versions of the portrait in total: the original photograph, two works by portrait artists, and one pencil drawing.
 Because of minor differences arising during the reproduction process, several more versions have been confirmed to exist.
 (The number increased even more after the boom in 1993.)
 Some of the reproductions show his kimono unbuttoned, while others show his penis clearly visible deep in his lap, providing clear evidence that he was revered as a god of fortune by people from all walks of life.

-There is also a Sendai Shirō doll believed to date back to the early Shōwa Era, based on its appearance.
-(This is older than the Sendai Shirō dolls made by Komaya after 1975.)
+A Sendai Shirō doll exists that stylistically is thought to date from the early Shōwa Era.
+This is older than the Sendai Shirō dolls made by Komaya after 1975.